rasheedmhd/codes/hack_notes/Bug Bounty Playbook.md

 Meth 1 Other V
 Focus on 1-days (where? add links)
 Look for exploits and CVEs (fresh)
+Search elasticsearch for software and the port they are running on Elasticsearch shows the CVEs that the software is vulnerable to
+Eg: port:"9200" elastic
 Try to attack target before they patch (Nagli and log4j) Identifying the target technology stack (finger printing) will help you find the exploits impacting that stack